tybruffy/ACF-Reusable-Field-Group/README.md

+# Plugin Maintenance

+The need for this plugin has largely been superceded by the creation of the (official) ACF "Clone" Field.
+Therefore what little maintenance I was doing (and that was very little..) for this plugin will end.

 # ACF Reusable Field Group 1.0.2

 This is a plugin which adds a Reusable Field Group type to the Advanced Custom Fields WordPress Plugins.
 This allows you to create a group of fields once, and reuse it within any other field group.